divyanshch/Search-Engine-and-Crawler/README.md

 # Search-Engine-and-Crawler
 Python based search engine and crawler.
-Search engine uses Whoosh and the crawler uses Beautiful-soup
+Search engine uses Whoosh and the crawler uses Beautiful-soup to process the information.
 ##Crawler
 #####- Overview: